Field Types and Properties

 The variable name was given to the field (data fields only).
 This is alphanumeric with no spaces.
 This is where naming conventions like CDISC or SDTM can be used.

 The maximum length of field name is 30 characters.
-Field names can only contain letters A-Z, numbers 0-9, and the underscore _
+Field names can only contain letters A-Z, numbers 0-9, and the underscore _.

-Some words are reserved by the system.
+The system reserves some words.
 This will be indicated when the form is saved.

 Reporting Label